Eric Pollard produced

 Interviewer/Editor:

-At university, she was a member of the ski club and was absorbed in alpine skiing.
-Later, she worked on the production of a snowboarding magazine at Yama to Keikokusha, traveling overseas to places like Alaska, Scandinavia, and Europe.
-In 1999, she partnered with the US magazine FREEZE to launch the freeskiing magazine Generation-X. She traveled the world following the X-Games and filmmaking.
-Having worked with the LINE team based in the USA, she has been friends with Eric Pollard since Eric's debut on LINE at the age of 15.
-After being away from the front lines of the ski industry for a while, she returned to the scene with STEEP.
+university, she was a member of the athletic ski club and immersed herself in alpine skiing.
+Later, she worked at Yama-kei Publishers, producing snowboard magazines and traveling the world to places like Alaska, Northern Europe, and Europe.
+In 1999, she partnered with USA's "FREEZE" to launch the freeskiing magazine "Generation-X." She traveled the world following the X-Games and filmmaking.
+Having worked with the LINE team while based in the USA, she has been close friends with Eric Pollard since Eric made his LINE debut at the age of 15.
+After being away from the front lines of the ski industry for a while, she is back in the field with "STEEP."